Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] remove the temporary 'Try it out' button when the full and accurate form of logging in is available.

+Woke up this morning thinking about JWT-based authentication and did some reading about refresh tokens.
+Found this https://www.elvisduru.com/blog/nestjs-jwt-authentication-refresh-token particularly useful.

+Dang, this is ending up being a pretty big undertaking.
+I am planning on working off a single interceptor that is smart enough to know when to append the bearer token and then also will recognize if the access_token is expired and then quickly dispatch an attempt to refresh the token, but that then introduces an async requirement that really threw everything for a loop.

+Alrighty, I got it working.
+Ultimately the interceptor was fairly simple.
+The async http calls not firing was a big hassle, but once that was solved things fell nicely into place.
+There needs to be a logout option that wipes the refresh token from the database.
+Cool, I made that.
+So at this point, the roundtrip operation of {logging in and receiving 2x tokens > then http interceptor handles application of access_token to the request > UNLESS access_token is expired, then interceptor handles refreshing the access_token before handling the application of access_token to the request > user can logout to invalidate existing refreshToken} seems to work great!
+I imagine there are some issues with error handling and such because of how hyper-focused I was on getting the core functionality in place, but for now this is a great win.

+- [ ] `password` should be `passwordHash` in the database

+- [ ] Just do an overall pass looking for consistency in this pile of work from today.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/